A faded photo, a Mona Lisa smile — a penny for your thoughts, Dad?

 I would’ve liked to use the faded photo of my dad in the microfiction – after all, it was his Mona Lisa smile that inspired the writing – but for the sake of his privacy, I used a doctored selfie instead.

-Comparing the two, it was sobering to realise my dad was younger in the 1970s photo than I am now!
+It was sobering staring at the two photos to realise my dad was younger in the 1970s than I am now!

 So microfiction is like an instant caught in time.
 Or like a faded photo.